oracle-livelabs/developer/python-and-database-scripting/lab-11-thick-mode/thick.md

 # python-oracledb Thick Mode

 ## Introduction
-Labs 3 to 10 use python-oracledb in thin mode.
+Previous las use python-oracledb in thin mode.
 However, there are certain features which are only available in the **thick mode** of the python-oracledb driver.
-Note that you can also run labs 3 to 10 in thick mode by just changing the import line in the sample files from **import db\_config** to **import db\_config\_thick as db_config**.
+Note that you can also run thse labs in thick mode by just changing the import line in the sample files from **import db\_config** to **import db\_config\_thick as db_config**.

 This lab will show how to use python-oracledb driver in thick mode.